wessberg/intl-relative-time-format/README.md

 - Conditional loading of Locale data for all CLDR locales
 - Well-tested and well-documented.

-It builds upon other members of the `Intl` family such as `Intl.PluralRules` and `Intl.NumberFormat`, so these must be polyfilled.
+It builds upon other members of the `Intl` family such as `Intl.PluralRules`, `Intl.NumberFormat`, and `Intl.getCanonicalLocales`, so these must be polyfilled.
 [See this section for an overview](#dependencies--browser-support).

 ## Install